|My Favourite Planet > English > People > |

 Marble bust of Thucydides.

-From a double herm of Herodotus and
+From a double herm of Thucydides

-Thucydides.
-Early 2nd century AD copies
+The heads are early 2nd century AD copies

 of early 4th century BC Greek originals.